orientechnologies/orientdb-docs/java/Graph-Schema-Class.md

 ## Inheritance Tree

 Classes can extend other classes.
-Beginning with version 2.1, OrientDB supports multiple inheritances.
 To create a class that extend a class different from `V` or `E`, pass the class name in the construction:

 ```java
 graph.createVertexType(<class>, <super-class>); // Vertex